Frederic Prokosch: Biography

 The publication of Voices: A Memoir in 1983, advertised as a record of his encounters with some of the century's leading artists and writers, returned Prokosch to the limelight.
 His early novels The Asiatics and The Seven Who Fled were reissued to much public acclaim.
 In 2010, Voices was shown to be almost wholly fictitious and part of an enormous hoax.
-Prokosch died in Le Plan-de-Grasse (near Grasse), France.
+Prokosch died in Le Plan-de-Grasse, an area of Grasse, France.

 Literary work

 Prokosch's novels The Asiatics and The Seven Who Fled received widespread attention in the 1930s.
 The action in both of these narratives takes place in Asia, a continent Prokosch had not visited but wrote about from his imagination and from books and maps.
 Landscape descriptions are so prevalent that the landscape often takes on the role of a character in its own right.
 Albert Camus said about The Seven Who Fled, "Prokosch has invented what might be called the geographical novel, in which he mingles sensuality with irony, lucidity with mystery.
 He conveys a fatalistic sense of life half hidden beneath a rich animal energy.
 He is a master of moods and undertones, a virtuoso in the feeling of place, and he writes in a style of supple elegance."

 The New York Times critic L. H. Titterton wrote about The Asiatics: